The biggest rebrands of the decade have this visionary designer in common

 In January, Smith and her team launched Burger King’s rebrand, which they’d been working on for 18 months.
 It took the chain’s more synthetic-looking logo from 1999 off the menu and reintroduced an updated version of an older one, in which the type is placed between two buns.
 The company plans to do away with its artificial flavorings, and the rebrand was meant to signal that change.
 Again, Smith distilled the company’s ambitions to a single phrase: “Your way, way better.”
 To bring this to life, she and her team used custom illustrations and a bulbous, stretchable typeface.
 She added macro photography so consumers could almost taste the food with their eyes.
 The rebrand was dripping with personality, even while remaining streamlined and flat so it would be legible online.

-Unlike recent rebrands for Petco, Snapple, and Foursquare, which all shifted to an interchangeable cobalt blue and serif typeface, Smith showed that corporate brands can embrace digital-friendly flat design and keep a unique identity.
+Unlike recent rebrands for Petco, Snapple, and Foursquare, which all shifted to an interchangeable cobalt blue and sans serif typeface, Smith showed that corporate brands can embrace digital-friendly flat design and keep a unique identity.
 And it seems to have paid off: 56% of consumers surveyed in an Ad Age-Harris poll said that Burger King’s rebrand made the food look more appetizing, while 44% picked McDonald’s.

 What makes Smith unique is her particular combination of strategic thinking and loud, personable design sense.
 No two brands she’s worked on are similar.
 “The fact that she’s able to disconnect herself from an aesthetic that she applies to everything, that she can be malleable to a bunch of different problems—that’s what makes her a designer with a capital D,” Maschmeyer says.
 “Design is about intentional change.
 Understanding it, eliciting it, and executing it.
 Lisa does that.”